sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/dealing-with-data.md

 ## mov and lea

-`mov` and `lea` are both quite simliar, however it's important to know the differences
+`mov` and `lea` are both quite similiar, however it's important to know the differences

 ### mov
 `mov` is used to copy data to an address or register.
 The syntax is as follows: